-The demand estimation exercise is due at the beginning of the on September 26, Session 11.
+The demand estimation exercise is due at the beginning of the September 21 class, Session 10.

 Class Participation

 While evaluation of this component is necessarily subjective, it is not hard to identify key characteristics of effective participators:

 - 1. They are well prepared and their comments reflect it.
 They come to class with an informed opinion about the problem and a possible solution to it. - 2.
 They listen effectively.
 Their comments are linked to current discussion in the class. - 3.
 They are succinct.